I do not own the rights to these photos.

 Bogolan is a traditional Malian mudcloth fabric that is dyed with fermented mud and plant dyes, like bazin, is set to dry in the sun.
 Historically, Bogolan tunics are worn by hunters and is symbol of Malian heritage.

-Bogolanfini now comes in various colors and wax dyes, typically versions of the mud cloth involve dying the cloth with a different types of tree leaf solution, then painting over it with black and white designs.
+Bogolanfini now comes in various colors and wax dyes.
+Typically versions of the mud cloth involve dying the cloth with different types of tree leaf solution, then painting over it with black and white designs.

 A Weaver of the Dorze Tribe by In Memoriam Nggire Hart

-Shamma is an ancient Ethiopian practice and materiality that is white gauzy handspun cotton that is worn as everyday attire, for religious and celebratory ceremonies, and created as gabis (traditional shawl that doubles as a blanket).
+Shamma is an traditional Ethiopian textile - a white gauzy handspun cotton that is worn as everyday attire, for religious purposes, and celebratory ceremonies.
+The material also doubles as a gabi (traditional shawl and blanket).

-Originally worn only by religious leaders and woven by weavers both Muslims and Falashas who lived nomadic lifestyles, through time it’s become the staple materiality for everyday Ethiopian fashion worn throughout several regions by farmers, warriors, emperors, and the people of the Horn of Africa.
+Originally worn only by religious leaders and woven by weavers of different faith who lived nomadic lifestyles, through time it’s become the staple materiality for everyday Ethiopian fashion worn throughout several regions by farmers, warriors, emperors, and the people of the Horn of Africa.

 Y’all already know.
 Here are some of our favorite beauty supply stores in the DMV and NYC: